ArduPilot/ardupilot_wiki/dev/source/docs/git-clone.rst

 Developers should clone the main `ArduPilot repository <https://github.com/ArduPilot/ardupilot>`__ (if they simply want to download and compile the latest code) or their own :ref:`fork <git-fork>` (if they want to make changes to the source code and potentially submit changes back).

 Instructions for commonly used tools are below but whichever tool is used, the URL for the source repo will be required.
 This can be found on the right side of the screen on each Github repository home page but in general the URL is:

+.. note:: GitHub will not allow you to push changes if you use https.
+If you want to be able to submit PRs use an ssh address to clone your fork.
+Add an ssh key to your GitHub profile for each computer that will be used for ArduPilot development.

 - ``https://github.com/ArduPilot/ardupilot.git`` for the main ardupilot repo
-- ``https://github.com/your-github-account/ardupilot`` for your :ref:`fork <git-fork>` of the ardupilot repo
+- ``git@github.com:your-github-account/ardupilot.git`` for your :ref:`fork <git-fork>` of the ardupilot repo

 .. figure:: ../images/APM-Git-Github-Clone.jpg